Dračí Historie

 Dračí historie (English: Dragon History) is a 1995 DOS-based adventure game developed in the Czech Republic by NoSense.
-It was the first-ever Czech game to include dubbing and released on CD.
+It was the first Czech game to include dubbing and was released on CD.
 The game was last updated in 2006.
 The dubbing was also translated into Polish and subtitles were translated into English and German.

 Production

 Conception and design

 Early development commenced in 1994, by a group called NoSense, consisting of students at Masaryk University, in Brno, Czech Republic.
 The team consisted of programmers Pavel Pospíšil, Lukáš Svoboda and Robert Špalek; graphic artists Jakub Dvorský, Pavel Jura and Jan Pokorný; and musician Radovan Kramář.
 These students knew members of the small development team Pterodon, which had been responsible for Tajemství Oslího ostrova, a noted success at the time.
 Hoping to outdo the Pterodon team, the team grew and eventually consisted of seven people.
 During 1994 and early 1995, NoSense focused on finding artists and writing a story.
 Active development began in mid-1995.
 The game was designed to be a grotesque adventure with unbridled jokes, and contained forty locations.